 Whether a position is suitable depends on several factors, including your experience and previous earnings, how long you've been out of work, and your chances of getting work in your usual occupation..

 In Nevada, you will be considered "available" for work only if you don't have any restrictions preventing you from taking a job immediately, if one is offered.
 For example, you must be able to make arrangements for childcare and transportation.

 You must engage in a good faith search for work, of the sort that a reasonable and prudent person who is anxious to find a job would conduct.
 You should keep records of the employers you contact, the dates you made contact, and the outcome.
 The ESD may ask you to provide contact information for employers you've contacted at any point during your claim.

-If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 4% of your total earnings during the highest paid quarter of the base period, subject to a minimum of $16 per week and a maximum of $407 per week (as of July 1, 2014).
+If you are eligible to receive unemployment, your weekly benefit rate (WBR) will be 4% of your total earnings during the highest paid quarter of the base period, subject to a maximum of $469 per week (starting mid-September 2021).
 The maximum weekly benefit amount is 50% of the average weekly wage in Nevada, which is adjusted each July 1.
 You may receive benefits for a maximum of 26 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)